Railways Finalizes Over 50 Inquiries Of Train Accidents - UrduPoint

 They said that regular inspections in accordance with prescribed standards and quota were conducted by the officers and officials of Pakistan Railways to maintain safety standards.
 This process was being constantly monitored at appropriate levels.

-The sources said the office of the Chief Commercial Manager has issued instructions regarding the safety of passengers and to streamline the procedures for the safe travelling of special groups.
+The sources said the office of the Chief Commercial Manager has issued instructions regarding the safety of passengers and to streamline the procedures for the safe traveling of special groups.

 The instructions have been circulated to all operating divisions and to Railway Police in which special precautionary measures were directed to be adopted regarding checking of luggage and passengers by walk through gates and scanners and ensuring that no dangerous, explosive and inflammable articles would becarried, they said.